Do Grandparents Get Jealous of the Other Grandparents?

-    Yes, these are the parents that raised your DIL/SIL.
+- Yes, these are the parents that raised your daughter-in-law/son-in-law.
 The same folks.

-    Yep, your grandchildren most likely love/adore them as well.
+- Yep, your grandchildren most likely love/adore them as well.

 You can imagine the other grandparents might feel the same way you do when they see you, the other grandparents, holding their grandchild and it makes you have the feels in your tender heart for them.

 The easiest solution is to get to know the

 I mean, how can you not come to love and bond with people who will be happy to talk about your grandchild (all dem grandchildren) all day long?

 The great thing is they will probably have cute cute cute pics of your grandchild that you have never seen and that you would be happy to oooo and aww over (Unless you have a tiny black heart and wish these people ill.
 Come on, now.
 Don’t be like that.
 Let your heart grow, Grinchy Mcgee.)

 I know when Sweet E is with his maternal side of the family, I always wish I was there too.

 I don’t even dislike his other grandparents – I like ’em!